-You will start with a list of 1100 Type 1 attendances and 500 Type 3 attendances (1600 in total): this is to allow for the removal of some records following checks.
+You will start with a list of 1100 Type 1 attendances and 690 Type 3 attendances (1790 in total): this is to allow for the removal of some records following checks (for example, deceased patients identified through local and DBS checks and duplicate patients).

-Your final sample will consist of 950 Type 1 and 420 Type 3 patients (1370 in total)!
+Your final sample will consist of 950 Type 1 and 580 Type 3 patients (1530 in total).